aasd24/aasd24/README.md

 <div id="hero" align="center">
   <h1>Hello! 👋</h1>
-  <p>I'm a high school IT Student which likes to code random things and occasionaly play games!<p>
+  <p>I'm a high school IT student and a self taught beginner programmer.<p>

   <h2>What I know 🌳 </h2>
   <p>I'm at an intermediate level in coding in Python.<p>